People to Meet and Places to Explore:

 The Geena Davis Institute

-I admire the work this organization is doing to equalize gender roles in media.
+I admire the work this organization is doing to equalize gender roles in the entertainment industry and reduce negative stereotyping in media through better representation.

 Who or whom?
 Which or that?
 I love the Grammar Girl!
 I’m a bit of a grammar geek myself, so not only do I love that I can visit this site and get my questions answered, but also I just sincerely appreciate her dedication to the craft.